blue-light-lab/.github/profile/README.md

 ## Wanna join or just have questions?
 How to get in touch:
 Send a polite, plain-text email to: hello.bluelightlab[ at ]gmail[ dot ]com

-> *Cherenkova22 is a pseudonym, an homage, and a vessel for research.*
-> *The glow is not just in matter, but in thought itself.*

 > *With gratitude,*
 > *Dr. C22*